-- Both companies are focusing on environmental and sustainable energy initiatives.
+- Both Tesla and GM are focusing on environmental and sustainable energy initiatives.

 - Both have a 2023 expected release date for their EV pickup truck.

 - GM has been around for almost 100 years longer than Tesla.

 - Tesla was named after Nikola Tesla.